Sanity Embeddings: Vector Search for CMS

 The difference matters for B2B SaaS companies evaluating headless CMS platforms.
 Gartner predicts that 40% of enterprise applications will feature task-specific AI agents by the end of 2026, up from less than 5% in 2025.
 That trajectory requires content infrastructure capable of supporting semantic search, AI chatbots and personalization at scale.

-Sanity's Embeddings Index API provides the only native, production-ready vector search infrastructure among major headless CMS platforms, though the feature remains in beta (Growth plan and above).
-For enterprise technology evaluators and website managers, this represents a significant architectural decision point: Build vector search yourself with external infrastructure or use Sanity's managed embeddings solution.
+Sanity now offers native dataset embeddings, built directly into its Content Lake and queryable through GROQ.
+For enterprise technology evaluators and website managers, this represents a significant architectural decision point: build vector search yourself with external infrastructure, or use Sanity's managed, fully integrated embeddings solution.

 How Sanity Embeddings Work